Skip to main content

 • Via Google Ads API: For server-side enhanced conversion uploads (offline conversions), you must include the user's consent state at the time of the conversion event.
 Upload calls must include the consent field with the user's ad_user_data and ad_personalization states.

 The combination of Enhanced Conversions and Consent Mode V2 provides the most complete conversion picture available under GDPR constraints.
 For consented users, you get both cookie-based tracking and first-party data matching.
 For non-consented users, you get conversion modeling.
-Together, these mechanisms can recover 85-95% of total conversion visibility depending on your consent rate.
+Together, these mechanisms can recover a substantial share of the conversion visibility lost to consent gaps — the exact recovery depends heavily on your consent rate and is not a fixed figure.

 Impact on Remarketing, Audiences & Attribution